vatsalsaglani/SocketNER/README.md

-# Blazing Fast NER experience with WebSockets using FastAPI
+# An incredible NER experience using WebSockets and FastAPI

 ![Socket NER](socker-ner-8x.gif)